 Starbucks 2019 holiday drinks, cups unveiled: Inside the annual sales push

-Starbucks will kick off the holiday season with the debut of four festive cup designs and the return of its seasonal beverages in stores on Thursday, marking the culmination of a year-long effort by company executives to craft a strong product lineup for the company’s most critical campaign of the year.
+Starbucks will kick off the holiday season with the debut of four festive cup designs and the return of its seasonal beverages in stores on Thursday, marking the culmination of a year-long effort by executives to craft a strong product lineup for the company’s most critical campaign of the year.

 Continue Reading Below